The $U(1)_{L_\mu-L_\tau}$ breaking phase transition, muon $g-2$, dark matter, collider and gravitational wave: introduction

 \section{introduction}

 An extra $U(1)_{L_\mu-L_\tau}$ gauge symmetry extension of the standard model (SM) is anomaly-free and naturally breaks Lepton Flavour Universality (LFU) because the $U(1)_{L_\mu-L_\tau}$ gauge boson couples only to $\mu(\tau)$ but not to e.
 The model was originally formulated by He, Joshi, Lew, and Volkas \cite{lu-lt}.
-Thereafter, this type of $U(1)_{L_\mu-L_\tau}$ model has been modified from its minimal version, and many variants have been proposed in the context of different phenomenological purpose, such as muon $g-2$ anomaly ~\cite{Ma:2001md, Baek:2001kca, Heeck:2011wj, Harigaya:2013twa, Altmannshofer:2016brv, Biswas:2016yan, Biswas:2016yjr, Banerjee:2018eaf}, dark matter (DM) puzzle~\cite{Baek:2008nz, Das:2013jca, Patra:2016shz, Biswas:2016yan, Biswas:2016yjr, Biswas:2017ait, Foldenauer:2018zrz}, and $b \to s\mu^+\mu^-$ anomaly \cite{bs1,bs2,bs3,bs4,bs5,bs6,bs7,bs8,bs9,bs10,bs11,bs12} etc.
+Thereafter, this type of $U(1)_{L_\mu-L_\tau}$ model has been modified from its minimal version, and many variants have been proposed in the context of different phenomenological purpose, such as muon $g-2$ anomaly ~\cite{Ma:2001md, Baek:2001kca,Heeck:2011wj, Harigaya:2013twa, Altmannshofer:2016brv, Banerjee:2018eaf,Biswas:2016yan, Biswas:2016yjr,Zhou:2022cql}, dark matter (DM) puzzle~\cite{Biswas:2016yan, Biswas:2016yjr,Zhou:2022cql,Costa:2022oaa,Chun:2018ibr,Baek:2008nz, Das:2013jca, Patra:2016shz, Biswas:2017ait, Foldenauer:2018zrz,Okada:2019sbb}, and $b \to s\mu^+\mu^-$ anomaly \cite{bs1,bs2,bs3,bs4,bs5,bs6,bs7,bs8,bs9,bs10,bs11,bs12} etc.

-In this paper, we will combine the muon $g-2$ anomaly and DM observables, and examine the $U(1)_{L_\mu-L_\tau}$ breaking phase transition, gravitational wave (GW) signatures, and the exclusion of the LHC direct searches in an extra $U(1)_{L_\mu-L_\tau}$ gauge symmetry extension of SM.
-The model was proposed by one of our authors in \cite{Liu:2023sey}, in which the new particles include vector-like leptons ($E_1,~ E_2,~ N$), $U(1)_{L_\mu-L_\tau}$ breaking scalar $S$ and gauge boson $Z'$, as well as the dark matter candidate $X_I$ and its heavy partner $X_R$.
-When the phase transition is first order, GW could be generated and detected in current and future GW experiments, such as LISA \cite{lisa}, Taiji \cite{taiji}, TianQin \cite{tianqin}, Big Bang Observer (BBO) \cite{bbodecigo}, DECi-hertz Interferometer GW Observatory (DECIGO) \cite{bbodecigo} and Ultimate-DECIGO (U-DECIGO) \cite{udecigo}.
-In addition, the null results of the LHC direct searches could exclude some parameter space achieving a first order phase transition (FOPT).
+In this paper, we will combine the muon $g-2$ anomaly and DM observables, and examine the $U(1)_{L_\mu-L_\tau}$ breaking phase transition (PT), gravitational wave (GW) signatures, and the exclusion of the LHC direct searches in an extra $U(1)_{L_\mu-L_\tau}$ gauge symmetry extension of SM.
+The model was proposed by one of our authors in \cite{Zhou:2022cql}, in which the new particles include vector-like leptons ($E_1,~ E_2,~ N$), $U(1)_{L_\mu-L_\tau}$ breaking scalar $S$ and gauge boson $Z'$, as well as the dark matter candidate $X_I$ and its heavy partner $X_R$.
+When the PT is first-order, GW could be generated and detected in current and future GW experiments, such as LISA \cite{lisa}, Taiji \cite{taiji}, TianQin \cite{tianqin}, Big Bang Observer (BBO) \cite{bbodecigo}, DECi-hertz Interferometer GW Observatory (DECIGO) \cite{bbodecigo} and Ultimate-DECIGO (U-DECIGO) \cite{udecigo}.
+In addition, the null results of the LHC direct searches could exclude some parameter space achieving a first-order PT (FOPT).